 With your explicit consent, BitPay can set a refund reserve.
 You can use the refund reserve to refund BitPay invoices (e.g. when goods/services are not delivered) or to fund bitcoin payout requests.
 Once the refund reserve has been set, BitPay does not settle the refund reserve amount.

 In certain situations when an invoice is not fully paid or overpaid, it will result in a payment exception.
 As the merchant, it is your responsibility to decision these payment exceptions.

 Overpayments occur when an invoice receives excess funds.
 In cases such as this, this invoice passes through the state of being paid in full and is marked as an overpayment.
-Since there were enough funds to mark the invoice as paid in full, those funds are applied to the merchant ledger.
-However, the excess funds are not applied and require action.
-As a best practice, we suggest that you reach out to the Purchaser to obtain a refund bitcoin address and request that BitPay refund the overpaid funds to the Purchaser.
-The Purchaser also has the ability to request a refund of the overpaid portion of the payment directly from the invoice.
+Once the invoice is in status ‘complete’, the the funds to mark the invoice as fully paid are applied to the merchant ledger.
+However, the excess funds are not applied.
+BitPay will send an email to the Purchaser allowing the Purchaser to request a refund for the excess funds.
+The Purchaser also has the ability to request a refund of the excess funds directly from the invoice.